samlee946/cmtl-event-coref/README.md

 # Constrained Multi-Task Learning for Event Coreference Resolution

-This is the GitHub repository for Jing Lu's code used in her NAACL'21 paper Constrained Multi-Task Learning for Event Coreference Resolution.
+This is the GitHub repository for Jing Lu's code used in her NAACL'21 paper *Constrained Multi-Task Learning for Event Coreference Resolution*.
 I do not own anything in this repository.
 If you use this code, please consider citing her paper:
 ```
 @inproceedings{lu-ng-2021-constrained,
     title = "Constrained Multi-Task Learning for Event Coreference Resolution",